karenfreemansmith/Epic-JavaWk5-Courseware/README.md

 * As a student, I want to signal my desire for enrollment in a course
 * As a student, I want to see the enrollment conditions for a course
 * As a teacher, I want to set students' assignments to be public or private
-* As a teacher, I want to be notified when a student submits an assignment
+* As a teacher, I want to be notified when a student submits an assignment X
 * As a teacher, I want to take a course.
 * As a teacher, I can set whether a course requires payment or not  (and how much that payment is)
 * As a student, I want to see how much a course costs/filter courses by free/price etc. --> general search function